 Cedar Roof Installation – Greater Toronto Area

 Providing Professional Cedar Roof Installation for Toronto, Mississauga, Oakville, Brampton and Surrounding Area Since 2001A cedar roof remains a beautiful and classic roofing system used all over the world.
-Cedar provides natural protection from moisture, rot, mildew and warping.
-Newly installed, a cedar roof will have a natural wood colour.
-Over time, the colour will gradually change to a silver-grey.
-Royal Roofing Inc. specializes in Cedar Roof Installation for Toronto, Mississauga, Oakville and Brampton.
+Cedar provides natural protection from moisture, rot, mildew, and warping.
+Newly installed, a cedar roof will have a natural wood color.
+Over time, the color will gradually change to a silver-grey.
+Royal Roofing Inc. specializes in Cedar Roof Installation for Toronto, Mississauga, Oakville, and Brampton.
 The main advantages and features of a cedar roof installation include the following:

 - ideal for roofing with roof slope of 18 to 90 degrees

 - provides complete sealing of the roof for more than 100 years

 - lightweight material (14-18 kg per square metre) can strengthen the bridle system, which saves not only money, but time

 - installation can be carried out in any season